ImranKhaliif/ImranKhaliif/README.md

 - 👋 Hi, I’m @ImranKhaliif
-- 👀 I’m veru interested in all tech.
+- 👀 I’m very interested in all tech.
 - 🌱 I’m currently learning html, css, javascript, & react.
 - 💞️ I’m looking to collaborate on interesting new project particularly in saas.
 - 📫 You can reach me on X @ImranKhaliif or on linkedin @Imran Khaliif